aoskolkov/Exchange-Rate-Policy-and-Heterogeneity-in-SOE/README.md

 - `alternative_IRF.ipynb`: plots Figures A.1 through A.10 in the Appendix
 - `fiscal_IRF.ipynb`: plots Figure A.11 in the Appendix

-The folder **graphs** containts these figures.
+The folder **graphs** contains these figures.
 Figure 6 and Table 1 in the paper are made by hand.

 The file `aggregate_data.xlsx` contains the aggregate series used for calibration.